Background

 Report adoption and stakeholder consultations

-During 2019, the group held an online consultation with interested parties before finalising the report in October 2019.
-Subsequently, the ACVM reviewed and adopted the Report, which was then discussed and endorsed by the HPRA’s Authority on 5 December 2019.
+During 2019, the expert group held an online consultation with interested parties before finalising the report in October 2019.
+Subsequently, the ACVM reviewed and adopted the Report, which was endorsed by the HPRA’s Authority on 5 December 2019.
 The report revealed that antiparasitic veterinary medicines used in food-producing species did not meet the criteria for derogation from the requirement for a veterinary prescription as per Regulation (EU) 2019/6.
 As a result, any products previously supplied without prescription had to be upregulated to supply under veterinary prescription.

 Changeover to prescription control